What is KPU New Student Orientation?

 Yes!
-Please register online.
+Please register online for Orientation, and complete a separate registration for First Year Friday.
 However, if you didn't get a chance to register and would still like to attend, please show up to your Orientation on the campus of your choice – we'd rather you show up without registering than not show up at all!

 How do I register for Orientation?

 Simply follow the directions and link on the Orientation website.

 Do I need to prepare anything or bring anything to Orientation?